midonet/midonet/DEVELOPMENT.md

 ## How to contribute

 You can report a bug using [MidoNet Issue tracking][jira].
+**NOTE**: Please use "MidoNet (MNA)" project to report any MidoNet bugs.
+Other MidoNet related projects are merely historical and not actively used anymore.

 All patches to MidoNet are submitted to Gerrit, an open source, web-based code review system.
 It's publicly hosted on [GerritHub][gerrithub], and integrated with a CI infrastructure based on Jenkins that runs several suites of automated tests.
+**NOTE**: At this point, the CI logs are available only to Midokura internal.
+We consider it a problem.
+(MNA-1209)

 To submit a patch, you'll need to sign into GerritHub using your GitHub account and set up your ssh-key in `Settings->SSH public keys`.
 If you